zach-m/jonix/README.md

 class, which processes ONIX-2 and ONIX-3 sources differently, according to their schema, and stores the most common fields in its public fields, such as `info`, `description`, `subjects`, etc.

-If, however, you need a more complicated extraction, specific to your needs and your sources, you can avoid using this type of "common denominator" class, and process the raw fields by yourself, like that:
+If, however, you need a more complicated extraction, specific to your needs and sources, this "one-size-fits-all" approach may not be right for you.
+Instead, you may want to process the raw fields by yourself, as follows:

 ```java
 Jonix.source(new File("/path/to/folder-with-mixed-onix-files"), "*.xml", false)